 - Focus on our customer relationships.
 Although we continue to produce more fuel-grade ethanol than specialty alcohols, we have repositioned our business to focus on expanding the production and sale of specialty alcohols and essential ingredients.
-As a result, our business is now more service-oriented and focused on specialty products compared to a price-oriented business focused on commodity products.
-We strive to make our business ever more customer-centric to enable our premium services to support premium prices and new differentiated and higher-margin products. - Increase our break bulk capabilities.
-With the addition of Eagle Alcohol, we have further diversified our business to include break bulk distribution of specialty alcohols.
-We can now store, denature, package and resell alcohol in smaller sizes, including tank trucks, totes and drums, that typically garner a premium price to bulk specialty alcohols.
-We deliver these products to customers in the Health, Home & Beauty, Food & Beverage and related-process industries using our own trucking fleet and common carrier. - Expand product offerings.
+As a result, our business is now more service-oriented and focused on specialty products compared to a price-taking business focused on commodity products.
+We strive to make our business ever more customer-centric to enable our premium services to support premium prices and new differentiated and higher-margin products. - Implement carbon capture and storage at our Pekin Campus, lowering our carbon footprint.
+The Inflation Reduction Act of 2022 raised the carbon capture tax credit to \$85 per metric ton, reflecting the 45Q tax incentive benefits established under the Act.
+We produce over 600,000 metric tons of carbon dioxide, CO2, per year at our Pekin Campus, which sits atop the Mount Simon formation, identified as one of the best and largest aquafers in the country for carbon storage.
+We are prioritizing our carbon capture and storage, or CCS, project over other long-term capital projects.
+We believe the financial benefits under the Inflation Reduction Act and the substantial additional economic benefits of the environmental attributes associated with low carbon ethanol will result in excellent returns on investment. - Expand product offerings.
 We are pursuing initiatives to broaden our product offerings to appeal to a wider range of customers and uses in our key markets.
 For example, we have secured ISO 9001, ICH Q7 and EXCiPACT certifications at all of our Pekin Campus production facilities.
 These certifications appeal to customers with stringent quality demands and enable us to offer alcohol certified for use as an active pharmaceutical ingredient, or API, and as an excipient-an inactive component of a drug or medication, such as solvents, carriers or tinctures-in the pharmaceutical industry.
 All ingredients we produce for use in beverages, human and pet foods are third-party certified for ISO 9001 and hazard analysis and critical control points (HACCP).
 In addition, all of our alcohols with pharmaceutical end-uses are ICH Q7, EXCiPACT and ISO 9001 certified, and our animal feed production, including at our Oregon and Idaho facilities, has undergone third-party Food Safety Modernization Act (FSMA) auditing.
 We are reviewing additional certifications and product positioning within our key markets to expand the range of customers we serve and the uses our products support. - Implement new equipment and technologies.
 We are evaluating and plan to implement new equipment and technologies to increase our production yields, improve our operating efficiencies and reliability, reduce our overall carbon footprint, diversify our products and revenues, and increase our profitability as financial resources and market conditions justify these investments.
-In February 2023, we completed Together for Sustainability, or TfS, certification at our Pekin Campus, which is an initiative to raise corporate social responsibility (CSR) standards in our industry.
-We are also conducting Scope 1 and 2 greenhouse gas emissions (GHG) third party verification for all of our production facilities for 2021 and 2022.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Current Initiatives and Outlook." - Evaluate and pursue strategic opportunities.
-We are examining opportunities to expand our business such as joint ventures, strategic partnerships, synergistic acquisitions and other opportunities.
-We intend to pursue these opportunities as financial resources and business prospects make these opportunities desirable.